jamiehannaford/statement-parser/README.md

 ## Opening a filing on the SEC's website

-To open a filing and view with iXBRL:
+To cross-reference this tool's results, you can view it on the SEC's website with iXBRL:

 ```bash
 python ./open.py -t GOOGL -y 2020